fabioc-aloha/spotify-mcpb/README.md

 - **🤖 AI-Powered Control** - Control Spotify using natural language through Claude Desktop
 - **🎨 Smart Playlists** - Create and curate playlists with AI assistance
 - **🔍 Deep Analysis** - Get detailed audio feature analysis and statistics
-- **⚡ Easy Setup** - Interactive OAuth flow - no manual scripts needed
+- **⚡ Easy Setup** - Simple token generation script - no complex OAuth needed
 - **🌍 Cross-Platform** - Works on Windows, macOS, and Linux
-- **🔌 16 Tools** - Comprehensive Spotify control and management
+- **🔌 22 Tools** - Comprehensive Spotify control and management
 - **📦 One-Click Install** - MCPB bundle format for instant deployment

 ## ✨ What Can You Do?